Who We Are

 Ms Stasch holds a Ph.D.
 (Thesis- Lender of Last Resort: Banking Crises and Crisis Resolution in the EU), University of Hamburg, and a Master of Laws (LL.M.), School of Oriental and African Studies, University of London.

-Second Vice-Chairperson: His Excellency Seong deok Yun, Ambassador Extraordinary and Plenipotentiary of Republic of Korea to the United Nations and other international organizations in Geneva.
+First Vice-Chairperson: His Excellency Ambassador Mr Seong deok Yun Permanent Representative of Korea to the United Nations Office and other international organizations in Geneva.

-Rapporteur: His Excellency Ambassador Luis Chuquihuara Chil, Permanent Representative of Peru to the United Nations Office and other International Organizations in Geneva.
+Second Vice-President His Excellency Ambassador Luis Chuquihuara Chil, Permanent Representative of Peru to the United Nations Office and other international organizations in Geneva.